-Work on advanced reactor concepts can be loosely characterized as GEN-IV (Generation IV) - where current commercial power reactors now under construction are considered as Generation III.
+Work on advanced reactor concepts can be loosely characterized as Generation III+ or GEN-IV (Generation IV) - where current commercial power reactors now under construction are considered as Generation III.
 There is an international GEN-IV collaborative project which is considering several designs, including both thermal reactors and FRs [IAEA, 2019, 2020d, 2020e], [GIF, 2018].
-These GEN-IV advanced reactor concepts typically operate at very high temperatures (typically 400°C or more), and use liquid metals (e.g., sodium or lead), molten salts (e.g., fluoride or chloride mixtures), or gases (helium) as coolants rather than water or heavy water.
+These advanced reactor concepts typically operate at very high temperatures (typically 400°C or more), and use liquid metals (e.g., sodium or lead), molten salts (e.g., fluoride or chloride mixtures), or gases (helium) as coolants rather than water or heavy water.

 In addition, SMRs have also gained a lot of international interest.
-The focus of these is on small power output, allowing them to be physically smaller, and built in a more modular manner and potentially used in more places than conventional 1,000 MWe power reactors.
+The focus of these is on small power output, allowing them to be built in a more modular manner, at lower cost, and potentially used in more places than conventional 1,000 MWe power reactors.
 These SMR concepts include both small versions of conventional thermal reactors, as well as FRs.

-While there are a large number of SMR concepts that have been proposed [IAEA, 2020d], the concepts described in Table 4 are currently under consideration in Canada by existing nuclear vendors and utilities, and are at different stages of the Canadian Nuclear Safety Commission's (CNSC) vendor design review.
+While there are a large number of SMR concepts that have been proposed [IAEA, 2020d], the concepts described in Table 4 are currently under consideration in Canada and are at different stages of the Canadian Nuclear Safety Commission's (CNSC) vendor design review.
+In addition to the SMRs included in Table 4, two vendors (Westinghouse Electric Company, LLC and StarCore Nuclear) have also applied for service agreements with the CNSC to conduct evaluations of their concept designs (eVinci Micro Reactor solid core and heat pipes, and StarCore module high-temperature gas, respectively) [CNSC, 2021].

-Table 4: SMRs currently under advanced evaluation in Canada
+Table 4: SMRs currently under evaluation in Canada

-Reactor Vendor Fuel/Coolant Туре CNSC vendor design review status [CNSC, 2020a] ARC-100 ARC Nuclear Canada Inc. Metal/Liquid sodium Fast reactor Phase 1 complete MMR-5, MMR-10 Ultra Safe Nuclear Corporation Coated oxide in SiC pellet/Helium Thermal reactor Phase 1 complete.
-Global First Power submitted application for licence to prepare site SSR Moltex Energy Molten salt/ Molten salt Fast reactor Phase 1 in progress IMSR Terrestrial Energy Inc. Molten salt/ Molten salt Thermal reactor Phase 2 in progress Xe-100 X-energy, LLC Coated oxide in graphite pebble/Helium Thermal reactor Phase 2 in progress SMR-160 SMR, LLC (A Holtec International Company) UO 2 /Light water Thermal reactor Phase 1 complete NuScale NuScale Power, LLC UO 2 /Light water Thermal reactor Phase 2 in progress BWRX-300 GE-Hitachi Nuclear Energy UO 2 /Light water Thermal reactor Phase 2 in progress
+Reactor Vendor Fuel/Coolant Туре CNSC vendor design review status [CNSC, 2021] ARC-100 ARC Nuclear Canada Inc. Metal/Liquid sodium Fast reactor Phase 1 complete MMR-5, MMR-10 Ultra Safe Nuclear Corporation Coated oxide in SiC pellet/Helium Thermal reactor Phase 1 complete Phase 2 in progress Global First Power submitted application for licence to prepare site SSR Moltex Energy Molten salt/ Molten salt Fast reactor Phase 1 complete IMSR Terrestrial Energy Inc. Molten salt/ Molten salt Thermal reactor Phase 1 complete Phase 2 in progress Xe-100 X-energy, LLC Coated oxide in graphite pebble/Helium Thermal reactor Phase 2 in progress BWRX-300 GE-Hitachi Nuclear Energy UO 2 /Light water Thermal reactor Phase 2 in progress BWRX-300 was selected by OPG for deployment at Darlington site SMR-160 SMR, LLC (A Holtec International Company) UO 2 /Light water Thermal reactor Phase 1 complete NuScale NuScale Power, LLC UO 2 /Light water Thermal reactor Phase 2 in progress

-The Government of Canada has recently launched Canada's SMR Action Plan, which outlines Canada's plan for development, demonstration and deployment of SMRs for various applications [SMR Action Plan, 2020].
+In 2020, the Government of Canada has launched Canada's SMR Action Plan, which outlines Canada's plan for development, demonstration and deployment of SMRs for various applications [SMR Action Plan, 2020].
 A memorandum of understanding was signed in 2019 between governments of Ontario, Saskatchewan and New Brunswick on collaborating on the development and deployment of SMRs in these provinces.
+Alberta signed the memorandum of understanding in 2021.
+A number of utilities have expressed interest in supporting the development of SMR technologies.
+A feasibility report, prepared by Ontario Power Generation (OPG), Bruce Power, NB Power and SaskPower, was published in 2021, providing a feasibility assessment of SMR development and deployment in each of the three provinces [OPG, Bruce Power, NB Power, and SaskPower, 2021].